Cyber security firm Zscaler closes $110 million round

-SAN FRANCISCO, Sept 22 The latest recipient in a spate of cyber security investments is Zscaler, a cloud security company that raised $25 million from Google Capital, the search giant's equity investment arm for late-stage financing.
+SAN FRANCISCO The latest recipient in a spate of cyber security investments is Zscaler, a cloud security company that raised $25 million from Google Capital, the search giant's equity investment arm for late-stage financing.

 The investment is an add-on to an oversubscribed $85 million round Zscaler raised in August.